brightbox/docker-machine-driver-brightbox/README.md

 ![](/docs/img/logo.png)

-Install this driver in your PATH and you can create docker hosts with ease on the Brightbox Cloud.
+Install this driver in your PATH and you can create docker hosts with ease on [Brightbox Cloud](https://www.brightbox.com).

 If you are new to Brightbox Cloud you can [sign up in 2 minutes](https://manage.brightbox.com/signup) and get your user credentials.
 You'll get a £20 credit to get you started creating docker hosts.